polyswarm/relay/README.md

 [![pipeline status](https://gitlab.polyswarm.io/externalci/relay/badges/feature/coverage-tests/pipeline.svg)](https://gitlab.polyswarm.io/externalci/relay/commits/feature/coverage-tests)
 [![coverage report](https://gitlab.polyswarm.io/externalci/relay/badges/feature/coverage-tests/coverage.svg)](https://gitlab.polyswarm.io/externalci/relay/commits/feature/coverage-tests)

 This acts as a relay between two networks so deposited ERC20 tokens can be transferred between networks.

 ## Config

 You need to set some configuration for the networks you would like to relay tokens between.

 relay.homechain and relay.sidechain are the two networks you are relaying between.

+endpoint configures the http endpoint used to force checks of transaction hashes.

 ```toml
 [relay.homechain]